coinative/level-merged-stream/README.md

 * `'comparator'` *(function, default: primitive comparison)*: A subkey comparator function if primitive comparison is insufficient, .e.g. for Buffers or custom keys.

-* `'dedupe'` *(boolean, default: `false`)*: If `true`, when two or more subkeys are considered equal, only the first result will be streamed.
+* `'dedupe'` *(boolean/function, default: `false`)*: If `true`, when two or more subkeys are considered equal, only the first result will be streamed.
 The key and/or value returned could come from any underlying range stream.
+If a function, it should return `true` if two keys passed are considered equal for deduplication purposes.

 * `'skip'` *(number, default: `0`)*: The number of results to skip in the merged stream.
 Useful for pagination when also using `limit`.